No products in the cart.

 But don’t be put off by thinking that you are grabbing that hunk of fat off your chop and putting it on your face.
 No, first the fat has to be completely removed from any meat.
 Meat will actually contaminate your moisturiser (and make it smell meaty).

-If you want it to smell pretty, or want to use a essential oil for a specific skin coindituion you can also add it in while the oils are all liquid.
-Add it in of 1% (you don’t want essential oils to be too strong).
+If you want it to smell pretty, or want to use a essential oil for a specific skin condition you can also add it in while the oils are all liquid.
+Add in 48 drops of essential oil which equals approx 3ml.

 Some common essential oils that are good for skin are:

 Once concoction is mixed up, it still cools to a solid form, but it is more of a balm, but is not too hard to use.